haxsaw/actuator-docs/source/manual/namespace-basic.rst

 Roles
 =====

+As previously mentioned, a `Role` is a logical component of a system, one that generally is associated with something that can be reached at an IP address.
+A Role can name a single such resource, or can be the name for a group of identical resources.

-Next, let's consider the Roles that are declared.
+Let's consider the Roles that are declared in the example above.
 First we have:

 .. code:: python